 For tissues fixed with glutaraldehyde (for example BJV conduit), incubate graft pieces overnight at 4 °C with 200 g/L of human albumin to neutralize the fixative.

-Wash out residues of glutaraldehyde with 0.9% NaCl.
+Wash out residues of glutaraldehyde with 0.9% NaCl in a microtiter plate.
+Repeat 3 times for 1 minute.

 Preparing Bacteria for Perfusion Experiments